Digg-like and social bookmarking, list and source code

 - Code of connotea.org is open sourced.
 Was created in 2004 for scientists but available for all.

-It's a simple formula that depends on the number of votes and the time elapsed since the submission.
-The article, how hacker news really works, is a study of the formula which takes into account eventual penalties.
+- The Hacker News ranking algorithm is a simple formula that depends on the number of votes and the time elapsed since the submission.